 - Assisted in re-prioritizing the Software Development Roadmap to complete all critical projects on time.

-For great tips on how to put any skills on your resume, see: Skills Employers Want in 2019 and How to Present Them on a Resume
+For great tips on how to put any skills on your resume, see: Skills Employers Want and How to Present Them on a Resume

 Sample Time Management Interview Questions & Answers

 You nailed the descriptions of your time management and prioritization skills on your resume.

 You made it to the interview.
 Now, employers will most likely want to ask more detailed questions on how well you manage your time.
 And it will get trickier.